microsoft/FluidFramework/packages/test/test-utils/README.md

 # @fluidframework/test-utils

 This package contains utilities for writing end-to-end tests in Fluid Framework.
-It helps in the creation of a simple hosting application to test components, DDSs and other functionalities of the system.
+It helps in the creation of a simple hosting application to test fluid objects and other functionalities of the system.

 ## Local Code Loader